Can You Day Trade With Daily Bars Strategies and Backtesting

 Day trading involves profiting on small movements done repeatedly.
 Because much of the price action midday is random and slow, you need to focus your energy on the best opportunities.
 By using only the open and closed price for entry and exit, you have bigger profit potential.

 Another bonus is less commissions and slippage.
-Slippage amounts the more trades you make.
-To have a sensible risk and reward, any daytrading strategy in liquid instruments should have at least 0.15% in expected gains per trade to cover commissions, slippage, and some profits.
+Slippage amounts increase with the more trades you make.
+For a sensible risk and reward, any daytrading strategy in liquid instruments should have at least 0.15% in expected gains per trade to cover commissions, slippage, and some profits.

 Easier to day trade and having a job